tz-earl/tz-earl.github.io/_posts/2019-08-27-ruby-syntax-quirks.md

 date:   2019-08-27 00:00:00 -0700
 categories:
 ---
-Coming from an academic background in compilers and programming languages, I enjoy getting into the little visited corners of a language.
+Coming from an academic background in compilers and programming languages, I enjoy getting into the obscure corners of a language.
 Recently, I have been picking up Ruby and have noticed what I consider to be a couple of syntactic quirks.

 <hr width="80%" />
 <br />